The CDC's Mask Guidance Ignores Employees' COVID-19 Risks

 Workplaces are centers of virus transmission, and those who work in such environments have borne a tragic burden throughout the pandemic.
 While most white-collar workers have sheltered at home, performing their job tasks on Zoom and other video platforms, workers in health care, transportation, food processing, corrections, retail and other essential jobs have been forced to come to work every day, risking their safety and the safety of their loved ones.

 While we may never know the exact number of work-related infections or deaths from COVID-19, we do know that the pandemic has taken a devastating toll on workers across key sectors.
+Some 90,000 workers at meatpacking plants, food processing facilities, and farms have tested positive for COVID-19 as of May 20, according to the Food & Environment Reporting Network.
 Major outbreaks across the country have been traced to virus transmission in meat processing, grocery stores, warehouses, farms and factories, where workers are in close proximity to each other or members of the public.

-One of the groups hit hardest by the pandemic are workers at long-term care facilities. according to data from the Centers for Medicare & Medicaid Services (CMS).
+One of the groups hit hardest by the pandemic are workers at long-term care facilities.
+Through May 9, 578,757 employees working at long-term care facilities had been infected with COVID-19 and 1,911 had died, according to data from the Centers for Medicare & Medicaid Services (CMS).

 Not all “essential” workers are equally at risk.
 Black and Brown workers are overrepresented in workplaces with the highest risk or exposure.
 This is one of the primary reasons working-age adults from minority communities in the U.S. are so much more likely to be sickened or killed by the virus than white Americans of the same age.